 Bench seating is a great space saver, and can easily turn a tiny nook into a dining space for numerous people.
-I think the trick is to keep things very simple, like this beautiful timber setting in an all-white painted space.
+The trick is to keep things very simple, like simply having a beautiful timber setting in an all-white painted space.
 All you need to add is a pretty pendant light and a bit of greenery—then let the meals and people do the “decorating”.

 Cane seating is very firmly on the contemporary radar but also gives strong retro vibes.
-This kitchen dining room setting below has all the vintage café feels about it, and looks like the cosiest spot to unfurl your Saturday paper (or scroll through your insta feed) while eating your eggs.
+Set up your kitchen dining room to have all the vintage café feels about it, and be the cosiest spot to unfurl your Saturday paper (or scroll through your insta feed) while eating your eggs.

 A tiny round table fits nicely into any kitchen corner, and adding a rectangular wooden bench (with a few colourful cushions) will save still more space on one side.
 A couple of comfy chairs on the other side will make it look more like a dining space.

 Have a teeny tiny kitchen?
-You can still fit in a little dining table and chairs—especially if it’s a design that folds away into the wall like in this cottage kitchen.
+You can still fit in a little dining table and chairs—especially if it’s a design that folds away into the wall.
 It’s all about being creative with your available space—and you can always pick the brains of an expert interior designer to help you devise the best solution.

 And that’s a wrap on 51 dining room ideas that hopefully have given you some direction for your dining room revamp.
 Let me know your thoughts in the comments—which of these dining room décor ideas take your fancy the most?